RossMeikleham/Tainted/README.md

 # Tainted
 Tainted type, and associated operations

-A Tainted type is, a value starts off clean and once an operation which causes it to become dirty, and further operation keeps it dirty.
+A Tainted type contains either a clean or dirty value.
+Values which are clean stay clean as long as an operation performed on them results in a clean value.
+If combined with a dirty value, this taints the value causing it to become dirty, and any further operation keeps it dirty.
 This is similar to the Maybe monad except once the dirty has been reached, calculations can still be performed on the value it contains.